All emissions factors are from the most recent BEIS reporting for Greenhouse Gas unless otherwise stated.

 - You can work through the calculator, entering your specific business impacts

 - You can use your accounting system to derive your impacts.
-This option will take you to the software of our B Corporation partners This option allows you to calculate scope 3 emissions from your supply chain.
+This option will take you to the software of our B Corp-certified partners, Carbon Analytics.
+This option allows you to calculate scope 3 emissions from your supply chain.

 For advice on the best option for your business, please call the team on +44(0)1865 591000.